joshuaclayton/blueprint-css/docs/Readme.txt

   This file sets some default typography.
 It also has a few methods for some really fancy stuff to do with your text.

+* blueprint/src/forms.css
+	Includes some minimal styling of forms.

-* blueprint/src/reset.css
+* blueprint/src/print.css
-  This file resets CSS values that browsers tend to set for you.
+  This file sets some default print rules, so that printed versions of your site looks better than they usually would.
+It should be included on every page.

 * blueprint/src/ie.css
-  Contains every hack for Internet Explorer,so that our core files stay sweet and valid.
+  Includes every hack for our beloved IE6 and 7.

 Other: